 Alkyl iodides undergo elimination reactions with nucleophiles or bases and hydrogen iodide is lost from the molecule to produce an alkene.
-There are two commonly occurring mechanisms and they are E1 and E2.
+There are two commonly occurring mechanisms, and they are E1 and E2.

 - The E2 mechanism is the most preferred and effective for the synthesis of alkenes from alkyl iodide and can be used for primary, secondary and tertiary forms of alkyl iodide.

 - The E1 reaction is not particularly useful from a synthetic point of view and occurs parallel to SN1 reaction.
-Tertiary alkyl iodide and some of the secondary alkyl iodides can react by this mechanism.
+Tertiary alkyl iodide and some secondary alkyl iodides can react by this mechanism.
 The primary forms are not formed in such cases.